John Jefferson (American football): Green Bay Packers

-On September 17, 1981, the Chargers traded Jefferson to the Green Bay Packers after he stated the day before that he could not play for San Diego.
-The Packers sent wide receiver Aundra Thompson, a 1983 1st round draft pick, a 1982 2nd round draft pick and a 1984 2nd round draft pick.
-The Two teams also agreed to exchange 1st round draft selections in 1982.
-The Chargers were guaranteed the highest of the 1st round picks.
+With the Packers, Jefferson starred with future Hall of Fame wideout James Lofton.
+Jefferson, Lofton, tight end Paul Coffman and quarterback Lynn Dickey gave the Packers one of the most explosive passing attacks in the NFL, but a defense which hovered near the bottom of the league relegated Green Bay to three consecutive 8-8 finishes and a second-round playoff appearance during the strike-shortened 1982 season.

-With the Packers, Jefferson starred opposite future Pro Football Hall of Fame wideout James Lofton.
-Jefferson, Lofton, and tight end Paul Coffman teamed up with quarterback Lynn Dickey to give the Packers one of the most explosive passing attacks in the NFL at the time; however, a defense which hovered near the bottom of the league relegated Green Bay to three 8-8 finishes and a second-round playoff appearance during the strike-shortened 1982 season.
-In 1983, Green Bay had the fifth ranked offense and Lynn Dickey led the league in passing.
-Jefferson had his best season with 57 catches for 830 yards with a 14.6 yard average.
-Jefferson's drop in production was attributed to a number of causes, including leaving San Diego's unique passing attack, becoming the secondary receiver to Lofton and a resulting loss in enthusiasm, friction with his position coach, Lew Carpenter, and a loss in speed and subpar conditioning.
+In 1983, Green Bay's offense ranked fifth best in the NFL and Lynn Dickey led the league in passing.
+Jefferson had his best season in Green Bay that year with 57 catches for 830 yards with a 14.6 yard average.
+His reduced production in Green Bay was attributed to a number of causes: leaving San Diego's unique passing attack, playing as the secondary receiver to Lofton, a resulting loss in enthusiasm, friction with his position coach, Lew Carpenter, and a loss in speed and subpar conditioning.
 However, former coach Don Coryell said he had seen Jefferson practice and saw no drop off in speed or skill.

 Cleveland Browns

-After a long hold out, Green Bay traded Jefferson to Cleveland for where he played his final season for the Cleveland Browns in 1985.
+After a long hold out in 1985, Green Bay traded Jefferson to the Cleveland Browns, where he played his final season.
 In seven games, he had three receptions for 30 yards.